abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

   - `Public`: accessible from anywhere.
 They comprise the external interface.
 Until now we were only using public properties and methods.
   - `Private`: accessible only from inside the class (and subclasses).
 They are for internal operations.
   - `static`: accessible from the class itself, not from instances or subclasses.
+    - Example: a static method to create an instance of the class (factory method). or a **static method that can be used to calculate math operations, and the class is just a container for these methods**.

 - we use it to prevent the user from seeing specific properties or changing them
 - so we make these properties accessible from methods and not directly